Luminara of San Ranieri and its traditional Historical Regatta 2017

 The Regatta of San Ranieri in Pisa commemorates the Battle of Lepanto of 1571, during which the fleet of the Knights of Saint Stephen prevailed over the army of the Ottomans that succeeded in taking the place of the standard flagpole opponent.
 The original 'fire fighting' is preserved in the Church of the Knights in Pisa and is still considered a symbol of the courage of the crew of Pisa.

-Now everything is ready for the Pisa Light Festival in 2015 on 16th and 17th June, in the historic centre of the city: expect many exciting events, local craft stalls, food stalls, games and colourful balloons.
+Now everything is ready for the Pisa Light Festival in 2017 from 16th to 18th June, in the historic centre of the city: expect many exciting events, local craft stalls, food stalls, games and colourful balloons.
 There will also be the chance to elect the 'most beautiful Palazzo', that is, the building that, thanks to the reflections and the play of light, will prove to be the most charming and original.

-To fully enjoy the romantic night of San Ranieri in Pisa 2015, book one of our hotels in the city of the Leaning Tower and experience the magic and beauty of Tuscany!
-On toscanainside.com you will also find many interesting tours: book your favourite and immerse yourself in the wonderful colours of this region, together with us to discover the unique beauty of this city!
+To fully enjoy the romantic night of San Ranieri in Pisa 2017, book one of our hotels in the city of the Leaning Tower and experience the magic and beauty of Tuscany!
+On toscanainside.com you will also find many interesting tours in Pisa: book your favourite and immerse yourself in the wonderful colours of this region, together with us to discover the unique beauty of this city!

 Event location: Pisa